TIMELINE-LVMH calls off $16 bln Tiffany takeover

 LVMH is close to buying Tiffany for about $16.3 billion after sweetening its offer, sources said.

-Tiffany agrees to provide LVMH access to its books, after the latter sweetened its bid to close to $130 per share, sources said.
+Tiffany agrees to provide LVMH access to its books, after the latter sweetened its bid to close to $130 per share.

 Tiffany asks LVMH to raise its $14.5 billion acquisition offer, arguing that it significantly undervalues the U.S. company, people familiar with the matter said.

 Louis Vuitton owner approaches Tiffany with a $14.5 billion acquisition offer, or at about $120 per share, sources said.
-(Reporting by Nivedita Balu in Bengaluru; Editing by Sweta Singh and Sriraj Kalluvila)
+(Reporting by Nivedita Balu in Bengaluru and Tom Hals in Wilmington, Delaware; Editing by Sweta Singh and Alistair Bell)